-Darfur yellow fever outbreak worst in decadesDecember 6th, 2012 in Diseases, Conditions, Syndromes /
+Darfur yellow fever outbreak worst in decadesDecember 6, 2012 by Ian Timberlake in Medicine & Health / Diseases, Conditions, Syndromes

 An outbreak of mosquito-borne yellow fever which has killed at least 165 people in Sudan's Darfur region is Africa's worst in decades, the World Health Organisation said on Thursday.